Family Medical Leave Act of 1993 (FMLA): MANDATORY for all Poster was updated April 2023. Download FMLA Poster

 a.
 Employment application;

 b.
-Copy of minor’s birth certificate, driver’s license, state issued ID or passport, as evidence of age by statute;
+Copy of minor’s birth certificate, driver’s license, state issued ID, or passport;

 c.
-Accurate daily time record for all minors subject to the provisions of t\
+Accurate daily time record for all minors;

 d.
 Any records qualifying a minor for exemption under T.C.A. §50-5-107 (8)-(13).